-Their decline reduced the region once again into several lesser fiefdoms until the 12th century, when Muhammad Ghori arrived from West Asia to set up the Delhi Sultanate, followed by the Mughals from Central Asia.
+Their decline reduced the region once again into several lesser fiefdoms until the 12th century when Muhammad Ghori arrived from West Asia to set up the Delhi Sultanate, followed by the Mughals from Central Asia.
 Each dynasty built a new capital city on the shifting banks of the Yamuna (near present day Delhi).
-And massacred entire populations in turn.
+And each massacred entire populations in turn.

 Whether you are a history buff or culture vulture, there is enough here to keep you occupied for more than a week.
-We spent several memorable hours, traipsing across tombs and mosques and impossibly crowded (and dirty) medieval streets and bazaars with Chavi Sharma of Delhi Heritage Walks, and Ramit Mitra of Delhi by Foot.
+We spent several memorable days traipsing across storied parks, magnificent tombs and mosques and impossibly crowded (and dirty) medieval streets and bazaars with Chavi Sharma of Delhi Heritage Walks, and Ramit Mitra of Delhi by Foot.

-But most memorable of all, was my meeting with blogger friend (and supremely talented poet) Meenakshi, and a Sunday morning at Hauz Khas with a delightful couple – younger than our daughter, and as passionate about travel as we are – who we met on our boat on the Nile!
+But most memorable of all was my meeting with blogger friend (and supremely talented poet) Meenakshi, and a Sunday morning at Hauz Khas with a delightful couple – younger than our daughter, and as passionate about travel as we are – who we met on our boat on the Nile!
 It is uncanny how we relate to total strangers sometimes.